skaija/susan-testing/Test/APIs/1-routing-api/itinerary-planning/index.md

 ### Plan an itinerary from Hakaniemi to Keilaniemi and modify parameters below:

-- Return five results
+- Return five results (numItineraries: 5)
-- Using other than subway
+- Using other modes than subway (modes: "BUS,TRAM,RAIL,FERRY,WALK")
-- Fast walking speed
+- Fast walking speed (walkSpeed: 1.7)
-- Safety margin 10 minutes
+- Safety margin 10 minutes (minTransferTime: 600)

 1. Click [this link](Ei toimi) to run the query below in GraphiQL.